dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

   Returns the entire status register, including the CCR part.

-## Managing interrupts
+## Managing Interrupts

-The Motorola 68000 CPU has three interrupt pins that are accessible from outside.
-The values of these pins encode the so-called Interrupt Priority Level (IPL) which ranges from 0 to 7 and is set to 0 on reset.
-The IPL pins can be accessed with the following API functions:
+The Motorola 68000 CPU has three interrupt pins that define the Interrupt Priority Level (IPL), which ranges from 0 to 7 and is set to 0 on reset.

 - `u8 getIPL()`

-  Returns the current interrupt level set on the IPL pins.
+  Returns the current interrupt level encoded on the IPL pins.

 - `void setIPL(u8 level)`